 2.Premature mortality rates

-Age-adjusted premature mortality rates decrease between 2020 and 2022
+Age-adjusted premature mortality rates decrease below the 2019 level in 2023

 In 2020, the age-adjusted premature mortality rates increased by 10% for men and by 5% for women compared to 2019.
 That increase can be explained by the COVID-19 epidemic.
-In 2022, the age-adjusted premature mortality rates decreased further compared to 2020 and 2021 and were close to 2019 level.
+In 2023, the age-adjusted premature mortality rates decreased further and were below the 2019 level.

 Men